jasl/vibe_photos_v4/README.md

 - The primary database at `data/index.db` is the source of truth for images and model outputs.
 The projection database at `cache/index.db` is rebuildable from cache and is safe to discard.
-- The internal `preprocess_task` table is reserved for future queue-based and concurrent pipeline orchestration; no public CLI is currently wired to it.
 - All paths in this document are relative to the project root; commands should be executed from the repository root with the virtual environment activated.